Configuring an SMTP Security Policy

 In the DKIM fieldset:

-- Check Require DKIM pass.
+- Select Require DKIM pass.

 Using the API

 Set require_dkim to true.
-Optionally set allowed_dkim_domains to a
+Optionally, set allowed_dkim_domains to a

 comma-separated list of domains: